What Pace Do You Need for a 3:00 Marathon?

 What 5K or 10K time suggests I can run a 3-hour marathon?

-Roughly 18:30–19:15 for 5K or 38:30–40:00 for 10K.
-But those are just indicators — mileage, long-run experience, and how well you fuel and pace on the day matter just as much.
+You’ll want to run about 18:30 to 19:15 for a 5K or 38:30 to 40:00 for a 10K.
+These are just rough guidelines.
+Your weekly mileage, long-run experience, and how you fuel and pace yourself on race day are just as important.